Here are the 12 best ab exercises to get a shredded core.

 - It helps you rotate and bend side to side, which can improve your athletic performance.

 How to Do the Oblique Crunch

 Lie on the right side of your back (slightly turned) on the floor (preferably underneath padding) with your feet on the ground (or elevated to challenge your obliques more).
 Place your left hand by the side of your head and extend the other arm on the ground.
 Crunch to your opposite leg to where your left elbow is, aiming towards your left knee.
 Repeat on the other side.

-Crunches are similar to sit-ups, except you don’t go nearly as high off the ground.
+Crunches are similar to sit-ups, and they are certainly one of the best ab exercises.
+The difference between these and sit-ups are you don’t go nearly as high off the ground.
 This keeps the tension on your core and protects your lower back.
 In addition, this movement will strengthen your abs and improve your posture.

 Benefits of the Crunch